NTTLimitedRD/CaaSDeploy/README.md

 The -parameters argument can be omited if you don't have any parameters in your template.

 The -region argument should use the CaaS region code, e.g. AU or NA.
+(The regions can be configured in the _app.config_ file.)

 *To delete a deployment using a previous deployment log*: